 2XL Supercross plays a great game of racing and all, but I’ll get to that later because the visuals and sound demand the spotlight first.

 An epic cinematic intro, wicked 3D modeling, awesome physics, slick game menus, and beautiful sound design make it a complete package.
-Most games nail one or two of these aspects while floundering in others, but I can’t hate on anything I’ve seen in 2XL Supercross.
-Easily my pick for the best looking game on iPhone…period!
+Most games nail one or two of these aspects while floundering in others, but I can’t hate anything I have seen in 2XL Supercross.
+Easily my pick for the best-looking game on iPhone…period!

 While steering can be handled by tilt or an on-screen control stick, accelerating and braking are always done by holding the green or red on-screen buttons respectfully.
-Four different camera views are selectable, and the first person view is my favorite one.
-With a little experimentation, you’ll be “one” with your virtual rider.
+Four different camera views are selectable, and the first-person view is my favorite one.
+With a little experimentation, you will be a perfectionist with your virtual rider.

 One, the lack of a career mode and different types of racing scenarios are sorely missed.
-Second, being unable to race over Wi-Fi is a bummer because the racing is so fun and dynamic.
-Small stuff aside, please support the guys over of 2XL Games so we can get a sequel (with online play) to this uber-polished game.
+Second, being unable to race over Wi-Fi is a bummer because racing is so fun and dynamic.
+Small stuff aside, please support the guys over at 2XL Games so we can get a sequel (with online play) to this uber-polished game.